 Any person wishing to race on a regular basis must be a fully paid-up member.
-Includes a spouse/partner and up to four children.
+Includes a spouse/partner and up to four children under the age of 18.
 Voting rights are restricted to the racing member.
 Gives full camping entitlements.
+Members aged 15-18 must provide proof of age and parental/guardian consent to race.